cosmos/gaia/docs/docs/delegators/delegator-faq.md

 ## Risks

 Staking Atoms is not free of risk.
-First, staked Atoms are locked up, and retrieving them requires a 3 week waiting period called unbonding period.
+First, staked Atoms are locked up, and retrieving them requires a 3-week waiting period called unbonding period.
 Additionally, if a validator misbehaves, a portion of their total stake can be slashed (i.e. destroyed).
 This includes the stake of their delegators.

 There is one main slashing condition: